 The New England Vacation Planner is a good place to start as you select a destination and plan for your transportation and lodging needs.

 Planning a fall foliage visit?
-New England Foliage Central is your comprehensive guide to New England's most popular--and most crowded--season.
+New England Fall Foliage Central is your comprehensive guide to New England's most popular--and most crowded--season.

 Check Kim's New England Deal Sheet for special package offers, discounts, one-of-a-kind events, freebies and insider tips before you leave home.
 New specials are added regularly.